Updated: Sep 2

 Here's the way I see it: we don't actually train the dog, we train you, and you definitely can learn over the computer with live, online coaching.

-We can see your home and your body moving, we can hear your voice, and we can see your dog's responses.
+We can see your home and your body moving, we can hear your voice, and we can see your dog's responses so we can coach effectively.

-We will watch videos of your dog's behavior taken at other times as needed.
+We will watch videos of your dog's behavior taken at other times as needed if you have a question or concern.

-We can teach about body language, timing, rewards, adding cues, and changing criteria.
+We can teach about body language, timing, rewards, adding cues, and changing criteria so you know what to do when practicing on your own.

-Your dog might even learn more efficiently without the distraction of a trainer in the room who may be exciting ("She smells like other dogs and chicken!") or scary ("Strangers in my house are scary!")
+Your dog will likely learn more efficiently without the distraction of a trainer in the room who may be exciting ("She smells like other dogs and chicken!") or scary ("Strangers in my house are scary!")

-We provide follow up videos and articles to support learners who want to watch a demo or read the words instead of just learning by listening.
+We provide follow up videos and articles to support learners who want to watch a demo or read the words instead of just learning by listening or who may need more time to process information.

 When we coach, we tell you what you are doing right and we help fix what's going wrong.